-PEOPLE TO PROVIDE SERVICES: The personnel section of the 2024 expenditures budget is projected to increase by 18.2% over the 2023 estimated figures.
+PEOPLE TO PROVIDE SERVICES: The personnel section of the 2024 expenditures budget is projected to increase by 21.1% over the 2023 estimated figures.
 This section encompasses all personnel costs, covering salaries, PERA, payroll taxes employee benefits, employee training and employee relations.

-Salaries and Wages: Salaries and wages make up 41.6% of total 2024 budgeted General Fund expenditures.
-Salaries are budgeted to increase 22.2% over the 2023 estimated actuals, reflecting adjustments for salary increases, filling of vacant positions and the addition or upgrade of positions.
+Salaries and Wages: Salaries and wages make up 41.9% of total 2024 budgeted General Fund expenditures.
+Salaries are budgeted to increase 22.3% over the 2023 estimated actuals, reflecting adjustments for salary increases, filling of vacant positions and the addition or upgrade of positions.
 The District's total Full-Time Equivalent (FTE) count for is budgeted to increase 4.60 people for 2024 after final adjustments and other organizational changes.
-The 2024 Personnel budget includes additional increases of approximately \$175,000 for minimum wage The budget 3.5% adjustments and market adjustments. allows for adjustment to salaries as determined by the salary compensation pay plan.
+The 2024 Personnel budget includes additional increases of approximately \$175,000 for minimum wage The budget adjustments and market adjustments. allows for adjustments up to 4.5% through the compensation pay plan.

 PERA: The District participates in Colorado Public Employee's Retirement Association (PERA).
 The amount budgeted is calculated directly from the salary line.
 Beginning January 1, 2024 PERA contributions will increase to 14.78% and are anticipated to remain constant in 2024.
-PERA legislation passed in 2018 determined the employer PERA contribution would be calculated on pretax deductions for employees hired after July 1, 2021.
+PERA legislation passed in 2018 determined the employer PERA contribution would be calculated on pretax deductions for employees hired after July 1, 2019.